Rakesh01999/partitionAndTitle/README.md

 10. **Premium Features**: Access exclusive features and benefits by upgrading to a premium membership, including highlighted profiles and priority support.

 ## How to Use

 1. **Sign Up**: Create an account by providing basic details and verifying your email address.
 2. **Complete Profile**: Fill out your profile with detailed information to increase your chances of finding a compatible match.
 3. **Search for Matches**: Use advanced search filters to find potential matches based on your preferences.
 4. **Contact Matches**: Send and receive messages securely within the platform.
-5. **Admin Dashboard**: Admin can log in using the provided credentials to monitor site activities, manage users, and track revenue.

 ## Contact